iamclint/Zeal/README.md

-### Description
-Zeal adds quality of life functionality to the legacy (2002) Everquest client used by most TAKP EqEMU players.
-The Miles Sound System used by that client supports plug-ins for arbitrary audio filtering, and Zeal injects itself into the client like a standard dll by using the .asi extension in the EQ root directory.
-It can then patch itself into the client's processing loop and callbacks to add new functionality and smooth out issues in the old client.

-Zeal custom code is entirely open source and the releases are built directly from the repo using github actions, providing full transparency on the contents.

 ### Features
 - Camera motion improvements (major improvements to third person view)
 - Additional key binds (tab targeting, corpse cycling, strafe, pet, map,